Best Practices for Measuring Customer Satisfaction

 Post-Service Surveys

-Post-service surveys are sent to respondents after the respondents have had an interaction with your internal team, and focus on that service interaction in particular.
+You send post-service surveys to respondents after they interact with your internal team, focusing specifically on that service interaction.

 This is a great way to receive direct and detailed feedback on how satisfied your customers are with your client-facing employees.